Access Area Programs

 Upland Cooperative Access Program (UCAP)

 UCAP provides public upland game bird hunting opportunities in Wasco, Sherman, Gilliam and Morrow counties.
-Most landowners provide “Hunting by Permission” while others opt for “Welcome to Hunt.”
+Most landowners provide “Hunting by Permission” while others opt for “Welcome to Hunt” or Hunt By Reservation.
 Hunters must take the initiative to locate UCAP properties.
 The ODFW contacts listed on this page will provide general directions to UCAP properties.
 However, the hunter is responsible for contacting the landowner to schedule a hunt on “Hunting by Permission” properties.
 The extra effort ensures landowners that only responsible hunters are guests on their land.

 For more information contact: